chandankarna/chatbot/README.md

 ## Overview

-Welcome to the Chatbot repository!
-This project is a chatbot built using React.js, Next.js, and incorporates AI responses with JSON as the data source.
-It's capable of calculations, remembering conversations, and offers two modes of response: option-wise and typing-wise.

-## Features

-- Dynamic Calculations
-- Conversation History
-- Reminder System
-- Natural Language Processing (NLP)
-- Interactive Options
-- Visual Feedback during Typing Mode
-- Enhanced Option Mode with Visual Elements
-- User Preferences# Financial Chatbot

-## Overview

 Welcome to the Financial Chatbot repository!
 This project is a chatbot developed by Chandan Karna using React.js, Next.js, and incorporates AI responses with JSON as the data source.
 It's capable of calculations, remembering conversations, and offers two modes of response: option-wise and typing-wise.

 ## Features